Amherst schools announce positive COVID-19 case at high school, third in three weeks

 “Amherst County Public Schools remains committed to implementing all health mitigation strategies and encourages all parents and staff to continue to monitor their health and the health of their families for COVID-19 symptoms,” the release said.

-As of Sunday, Amherst County had 396 cases of the coronavirus, 14 hospitalizations and four deaths, according to the latest figures from the Virginia Department of Health.
+As of Sept.
+29, Amherst County had 402 cases of the coronavirus, 14 hospitalizations and four deaths, according to the latest figures from the Virginia Department of Health.
+As of press time the state had 139,961 confirmed cases of COVID-19 and 2,976 confirmed deaths from the virus.

+Amherst County Public Schools Assistant Superintendent William Wells said he and other division officials believe the school system’s health mitigation plan has been effective so far.

+“In all three of those cases, the individuals who tested positive for COVID-19 contracted the virus in the community.
+We are not aware of any cases where someone has contracted COVID-19 from exposure at one our schools or facilities,” Wells said.
+“When we developed our health mitigation plan we anticipated that there would be cases in our schools.
+It should be expected that when there are cases in our community we are going to have cases in our schools.”

 Be the first to know